 3.4 Effect of chemical insecticides in combination with suitable wetting agents on adult mango mealybug in laboratory

 The mortality percentage of adult mango mealy bugs at different hours of treatment interval is shown in Table 4.
-The results reveal highly significant differences among treatments.
-From Table 4, it is evident that the mortality rate is drastically reduced compared to nymphal mortality.
+The results show highly significant differences among treatments.
+Notably, the mortality rate is drastically reduced compared to nymphal mortality.
 This is due to the development of a waxy layer on their body surface.
 After 48 hrs, the highest number of adult mealybugs was controlled by T5 treatment, which was recorded as 72.00, followed by T2 with 64.00.
 But these were statistically different. the treatment T5 controlled 15.12 adult mealybugs after 12 hours, but it gave a tremendous result after 72 hrs of this combination application.
 The lowest adult mealybug was controlled by T6 with only 33.00, that was statistically different from the best treatment T5.
 After 24 hours and 36 hours of dose application, all the treatments resulted in significantly lower numbers of adult mealybugs with a slide increase compared to 12 hrs of insecticidal application.
 Karar et al. (2009) and Abbas et al. (2009) documented that supracide was the most effective insecticide for the control of adults.
 Syed et al. (2012) found that triazophos proved to be an effective insecticide for the control of the adult by showing 64.0 and 100% mortality in the leaf dip method and foliar application.
 He also found that profenofos, methomyl and triazophos application provided effective control of the mango mealybug.

 Table 4.
 Mortality rate of adult mealybug at different hours of insecticide application at different combinations